 Dinner Setting Placecards & Menu

-Hard to believe that it’s November, but that means Thanksgiving is coming right up!
-I love celebrating the holiday with our family and spend the weeks before planning and shopping.
-I’m a big fan of using bright and slightly unconventional colors to add decorative touches to our table, so this year I thought I’d try my hand at painting and lettering a menu and placecards.
-It takes a little bit of practice, but it will look so pretty for the holiday dinner — give it a try!
+It is hard to believe that it's November already, but that means Thanksgiving is right around the corner!
+I love celebrating the holiday with our family and spending the weeks before planning and shopping.
+I'm a big fan of using bright and slightly unconventional colors to add decorative touches to our table, so this year I thought I'd try my hand at painting and lettering a menu and placecards.
+It takes a little bit of practice, but it makes all the difference one the dinner table -- give it a try!

 p.s. this is a fake Thanksgiving dinner menu, so no luck to family members trying to get a sneak peak!